Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-before-and-after-restoration.md

 +++
 ***

 ###### This double photo story brings images of the <span id="subjects_tag">Barberini Harp</span> made at the Museo Nazionale degli Strumenti Musicali some thirty years apart.
-In the meantime, the harp was restored and is now displayed under more controlled conditions. <span id="person_tag">Mara Galassi</span>'s analogue images are followed by digital images taken in 2014 by <span id="person_tag">Armin Linke</span>.
+The harp was restored during this period and is now displayed under more controlled conditions. <span id="person_tag">Mara Galassi</span>'s analogue images are followed by digital images taken in 2014 by <span id="person_tag">Armin Linke</span>.

 ***